HAImanifesto/web/index.md

 **HAI/ — Human / Artificial Intelligence — marks a new model of authorship.**

-*This Manifesto is a proposal for a practical framework of signaling and recognizing the collaborative authorship between Human & Artificial Intelligence.*
+<span style="color: darkred;">This Manifesto is a proposal for a practical framework of signaling and recognizing the collaborative authorship between Human & Artificial Intelligence.</span>

 This is a new model where machines may contribute,